rust-lang/rfcs/text/3621-extended_hrtb.md

 # Summary
 [summary]: #summary

-This feature add a way to bound universal quantification of HTRBs to allow more APIs.
+This feature add a way to bound universal quantification of higher ranked trait bounds (HRTB) to allow more APIs.

 # Motivation
 [motivation]: #motivation

 The HRTB construct has allowed us to talk about closures that are generic over lifetimes.
 However, initially this has not included a way to restrict these generic lifetimes, thus, in practice, it turned out to be useful in only a handful of scenarios.

-The goal of the proposal is to allow bounded universal quantification over lifetimes.
+Currently, the existing higher-rank trait bounds functionality allows generalizing bounds that outlive a given lifetime, but do not allow generalizing bounds that are outlived by other lifetimes, the goal of the proposal is to allow such generalizations.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation